volunteer with us

 additional info & FAQs

 Mon Valley Habitat for Humanity welcomes volunteers who are required by a court to do community service.
-You may volunteer on the construction site and in the ReStore.
+You may volunteer on the construction sites.
 We do not offer office opportunities for Community Service hours.
 We look forward to working with you and believe you will find work here challenging and rewarding.

 IMPORTANT: You may not fulfill court ordered community service hours with MVHFH if you were assigned hours for any offense related to burglary, aggression or violence, sex-related crimes, weapons charges, or crimes involving minors.

-Individuals must be at least 14 years old to volunteer in the ReStore, and at least 16 years old to volunteer on the construction site.
+Individuals must be at least 16 years old to volunteer on the construction site.

 Some construction site tasks have an 18+ policy (roof work, some vinyl siding shifts, etc.).
 The age requirement is specified for each shift.
 Task restrictions for 16 & 17-year-old volunteers: